zjpan/UECM3033_assign1/README.md

 ------------------------------------------------------------

-## Task 3 -- modify Python script and write Markdown report
+## Task 3 -- modify and run Python script

 In the repository that you just cloned, there is a `pyexercise.py` file and a `report.md` file.
 The `pyexercise.py` is a Python script that you will need to modify according to the instruction below.
 While the markdown file `report.md` is the template for you to report your assignment.